mickdee/Tableau-Snippets/README.md

 Tableau Snippets
 ================

-Tableau tidbits for a variety of formatting, calculating, and dashboarding uses
+Cheatsheet for a variety of formatting, calculating, and dashboarding needs

 ## Filtering